 Download the 2016 Executive Training Brochure here.

 Increased investment in agriculture can accelerate sustainable development and help to meet growing food security needs at domestic, regional, and global levels.
 Yet, if not structured equitably or regulated carefully, investments can also lead to social and environmental degradation.
 These risks have only heightened as investments in land for agriculture have become increasingly attractive to foreign investors and host countries alike.

 In seeking to promote responsible investment in agriculture and encourage sustainable development, countries face both challenges and opportunities.
 These include: developing robust legal and fiscal frameworks; negotiating equitable deals with investors; leveraging investments for greater sustainable development outcomes; and mitigating environmental impacts while protecting human rights.

-To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) has developed an executive training program on international investments in agriculture.
-This program was held for the first time at Columbia University in March 2015.
-The next annual training is planned for July 6-15, 2016, and will include two additional days of training to allow for an expanded curriculum.
+To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) developed an executive training program on international investments in agriculture.
+This annual program was held for the first time at Columbia University in March 2015.

 Who should attend?

 This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land or rural development.
 A select number of representatives from development agencies and the private sector may also be admitted.
 (Please note that all participants must be able to read and communicate in English.)

 Shyamal Chandradathsingh, Vice President, Investor Sourcing, Invest in Trinidad & Tobago: “The quality of the presenters was top notch … I highly recommend it.”